POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 1. Are there alternatives to going through POEA-accredited agencies?

 You can still apply to work in Australia through SkillSelect and online job boards.
 However, there is a direct hiring ban in place in Australia.
-This means that even if you get hired through other methods, your Australian employer or foreign placement agency must still route their manpower needs through POEA-licensed Philippine recruitment and manning agencies.
+Even if you get hired through other methods, your Australian employer or foreign placement agency must still route their manpower needs through POEA-licensed Philippine recruitment and manning agencies.

-Only Australian employers who are exempted from the direct hiring ban5 can hire up to five (5) Filipino professionals and skilled workers without going through a Philippine recruitment agency.
+Australian employers exempted from the direct hiring ban6 can hire up to five (5) Filipino professionals and skilled workers without going through a Philippine recruitment agency.

-Examples of employers that may directly hire6 are:
+Examples of employers that may directly hire7 are:

-• High-ranking members of diplomatic corps; international organizations; heads of state and government officials with the rank of at least deputy minister.
-Lower-ranking members may also be exempt if endorsed by the Philippine Overseas Labor Office (POLO), or Head of Mission in the absence of the POLO
+a.
+High-ranking members of the diplomatic corps, international organizations, heads of state, and government officials with the rank of at least deputy minister.
+Lower-ranking members may also be exempt if endorsed by the Philippine Overseas Labor Office (POLO) or Head of Mission in the absence of the POLO.

-• Employer is a family member and is a permanent resident of the host country
+b.
+The employer is a family member and a permanent resident of the host country.

-• Employer who offers the worker a verified contract that is over and above the standards set by the POEA
+c.
+The employer who offers the worker a verified contract that is over and above the standards set by the DMW

-Ask the POEA to verify if the employer you’re talking to is exempt from the ban.
+Ask the POEA/DMW to verify if the employer you’re talking to is exempt from the ban.

-2. Are there agencies or job positions that do not require a placement fee?
+2. Are there agencies or job positions not requiring a placement fee?

 There are cases where the placement fee is not required from the worker.
 This usually happens when there is a shortage of workers in an industry or job position.
 Because of the demand, the employer is more than willing to shoulder the placement fee.

-This is why it is very important to course your employment needs through POEA-accredited agencies.
+This is why you must course your employment needs through POEA-accredited agencies.
 These agencies are not allowed to charge you any excessive placement fees.

 3. When should the placement fee be paid?

 You are only required to pay the placement fee to the licensed recruitment agency after signing the POEA-approved contract.
-The agency must then issue a BIR-registered receipt stating the date of payment and the exact amount paid.
+The agency must then issue a BIR-registered receipt stating the payment date and amount.

-4. How do Australian employers hire Filipinos through POEA?
+4. How do Australian employers hire Filipinos through POEA/DMW?

-An Australian employer intending to hire Filipino workers and professionals for the first time needs to be accredited by the Philippine Overseas Labor Office (POLO).
-Once they’ve been accredited, they will submit their authenticated documents to a POEA-accredited Philippine recruitment agency.
+An Australian employer intending to hire Filipino workers and professionals for the first time must be accredited by the Philippine Overseas Labor Office (now DMW).
+Once accredited, they will submit their authenticated documents to a POEA-accredited Philippine recruitment agency.
 The agency will then submit these to the POEA for review and job order issuance.

 References